 Travellers to Kosovo should be aware that Serbian authorities may react with hostility to enquiries about documentation for travel to Kosovo.

 The security situation along the Kosovo-Serbia border remains unpredictable.
 There is a high degree of tension at the northern Kosovo border crossings of Jarinje and Brnjak (also known as Gates 1 and 31).
-If you intend to travel between Serbia and Kosovo you should not use these routes.
-If you decide to travel in these areas, you should exercise extreme caution.
-See Safety and security: Civil unrest / Political tension for more information on the security situation along the Kosovo-Serbia border.
+If you intend to travel between Serbia and Kosovo you should consider alternative routes.
+See Safety and security for more information on the security situation along the Kosovo-Serbia border.

-Long waiting times and vehicle queues are common when entering Kosovo from Serbia at Gates 3 & 5 (Merdare and Dheu i Bardhe).
+Long waiting times and vehicle queues are common when entering Kosovo from Serbia at Gates 3 and 5 (Merdare and Dheu i Bardhe).

 Serbia does not recognise entry points direct from Kosovo.
 You should not attempt to enter Serbia from Kosovo unless you initially travelled into Kosovo from Serbia.
 Australians wishing to enter Serbia from Kosovo must transit via a third country unless they have a valid Serbian entry stamp in their passport.
 Road travel from Kosovo to Serbia is possible if transiting via Montenegro or the former Yugoslav Republic of Macedonia.